wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ios/fme-ios-impact-analysis.md

 metadata:
   robots: index
 ---
+This document provides a comprehensive analysis of the VWO FME iOS SDK's impact on application performance, resource utilization, and network consumption.
+The metrics presented below are based on extensive testing and real-world implementation scenarios.

+## Executive Summary

 The VWO FME iOS SDK is designed with performance optimization as a core principle.
 Through asynchronous initialization, intelligent caching mechanisms, and efficient resource management, the SDK minimizes its impact on application performance while delivering robust feature management and experimentation capabilities.

 ## Asynchronous Initialization